 It is possible to rent ePOS systems (or only cash registers) specialised for restaurants, pubs, retailers, spas, hotels and many more.

 According to Juniper Research, mPOS systems continue to grow and will account for 20% of all the retail transaction value and more that 1 in 3 POS terminals will be an mPOS.
 Furthermore, mPOS is not entirely replacing the traditional POS terminals, instead it is complimenting the same.
 In 2016, the total POS terminal install base stood at 89 million units.

 Another future trend to look out for is the rise of the contactless payments.With the increase in the number of NFC enabled devices it can be expected that contactless payments will only grow.

 Finally, it is worth noting that more and more small- to medium-scale businesses are opting to choose cloud-based mPOS solutions as this significantly brings down the cost.
 For example, renting a software only solution at 30 pounds per month will mean that the annual expenditure will be 360 pounds.
 Also, from a security perspective it is essential that when businesses choose to subscribe to a cloud-based solution, they are effectively assigning the solution provider with the security of the entire system

-RBR noted in 2015 that Toshiba was one of the largest ePOS vendors in the world.
-One in five of all the terminals shipped came from Toshiba.
-NCR, HP and Wincor Nixdorf are some of the other notable vendors currently in the ePOS market.
+RBR noted in 2017 that Toshiba was one of the largest ePOS vendors in the world.
+Toshiba was in charge of 19% of all the terminals shipped worldwide.
+NCR, HP and Diebold Nixdorf are some of the other notable vendors currently in the ePOS market.